 Ad Astra: An Illustrated Guide to Leaving the Planet

-Dallas has a new book out and it's the perfect gift for anyone who needs to get off the Earth quickly.
+Dallas Campbell’s acclaimed book is the perfect gift for anyone who needs to get off the Earth quickly.

 For almost all human history we’ve been firmly rooted to the Earth.
 And, sure, it's got some good things going for it: nice views, friendly inhabitants, good coffee.
 Air.
 But what if you want to get off?